EdisonLeeeee/Graph-Adversarial-Learning/README.md

 + [Toolbox](#6)

-We strongly recommend you to use this Chrome extension [[Widescreen for GitHub]](https://chrome.google.com/webstore/detail/widescreen-for-github/elikdceclccjilahimjfceoalhdbndan?utm_source=chrome-ntp-icon) to have a better view on the tables in this repo.
+We strongly recommend that you use this Chrome extension [[Widescreen for GitHub]](https://chrome.google.com/webstore/detail/widescreen-for-github/elikdceclccjilahimjfceoalhdbndan?utm_source=chrome-ntp-icon) to get a better view of the tables in this repository.

-This repo includes **50** attack papers and **55** defense papers, **4** Survey papers, ranging from 2017 to 2020.
-Some of the newly added papers need to be summarized and we save that with placeholders.
-You can download all papers from [Latest Release](https://github.com/gitgiter/Graph-Adversarial-Learning/releases/latest).
+This repository contains **50** attack papers and **55** defense papers, **4** Survey papers, ranging from 2017 to 2020.
+Some of the newly added papers need to be summarized and we leave that with placeholders.
+All papers are available for download from [Latest Release](https://github.com/gitgiter/Graph-Adversarial-Learning/releases/latest).

 <div align="center">
 <img src="https://img.shields.io/badge/-Attack 50 papers-darkred">